 - Device support: what device can you use with the aforementioned VPN?

-- VPN business location: this determines the company’s data policies and whether they have to share your data with local governments when requested.
+- VPN business location: this determines the company’s data policies

 - Encryption methods: providers offer various options that either enhance your security or improve your speed